FolaisSK/CC201/labs/2_IntroKubernetes/instructions.md

 With declarative management, we did not tell Kubernetes which actions to perform.
 Instead, `kubectl` inferred that this Deployment needed to be created.
 If you delete a Pod now, a new one will be created in its place to maintain three replicas.

-6. Note one of the Pod names from the previous step, replace the &ltpod_name&gt in the following command with the pod name that you noted and delete that Pod and list the pods.
+6. Note one of the Pod names from the previous step, replace the `pod_name` in the following command with the pod name that you noted and delete that Pod and list the pods.
 To see one pod being terminated, there by having just 2 pods, we will follow the **delete**, immediately with **get**.
 ```
 kubectl delete pod <pod_name> && kubectl get pods
 ```